flare-foundation/docs/docs/dev/tutorials/sc/index.md

 # State Connector Tutorials

-These code samples and explanations show how to use the [State Connector](../../../tech/state-connector.md).
+These tutorials contain code samples and explanations that show how to use the [State Connector](../../../tech/state-connector.md).

 ## Tutorials